aSleepyTree/EB-Cache/README.md

 # Exposure Bias Reduction for Enhancing Diffusion Transformer Feature Caching

+Code will be gradually completed.

-This rope is based on [FORA](https://github.com/prathebaselva/FORA) and [Delta-DiT](https://arxiv.org/abs/2406.01125), thanks for their nice works.
+This rope is based on [FORA](https://github.com/prathebaselva/FORA) and [Delta-DiT](https://arxiv.org/abs/2406.01125).
+Thanks for their nice work.